instabase-hackmit/instabase-hackmit/README.md

 You can also share workspaces by clicking the IB icon and clicking the share icon next to the workspace name.

+### Quick terminology / explanation

+Instabase let's you automate data processing by creating **Flows**.
+A Flow is a series of steps, most typically OCR -> Extract Information.
+[Here](https://www.instabase.com/apps/flow/edit/vontell/hackmit/fs/Instabase%20Drive/information-extraction/InformationExtractionFlow.ibflow) is an example of an end-to-end solution.

+To run a Flow, simply click Tools -> Run, and select an input folder with your documents.

+[This page](https://www.instabase.com/docs/content/university/03_your_first_flow/index.html) has more information on a typical project setup.

 ### Need Help?

 We will be here all weekend to help with your projects!
 Come by our booth in the area, or contact our mentor at aaron@instabase.com